fblomqvi/lattice-tools/README.md

 __lat-gen__, __lat-sim__ and __lat-svp__ are intended as stand-alone programs.

-See tha manual pages for these programs for more information.
+See tha manual pages of these programs for more information.

 NOTES